webOS TV Simulator provides a web app development environment similar to a TV device on a PC.

 As soon as you modify and save the code, your app is automatically reloaded, so you can check the result of the modification you made immediately, without needing to terminating and relaunching the app.

-You can run your app directly through webOS TV CLI or VS Code Extension (to be supported later).
+You can run your app directly through webOS TV CLI or VS Code Extension.

 An RCU to test the operation of a remote controller is included.